+Capitol has its origins in Old French capitolie, capitoile.
 Capitol refers to a building or a structure where state legislature meets.
 In United States, the word capitol refers to the building in Washington D.C.
 The building is coincidentally situated upon Capitol Hill.
 This is where Congress meets.
 It is easy to remember this use of the word capitol as it contains an ‘O’ which is similar to the shape of the dome that is atop the building.

+The word capital has its origins in Middle English.
 The word capital has several meanings.
 Let us see them one by one.

 A city which is the center of a specific activity, for example, Paris is the fashion capital of the world.